-David was an original member of Mambo Productions Dance School faculty since its inception in 2003 and took over as Director in 2012.
+David was an original member of Mambo Productions Dance School faculty since its inception in 2003 and took over as Director at the start of 2012.

 He has been dancing, teaching, and choreographing Salsa since 2003; as well as dancing and teaching related dance styles such as Cha Cha Cha, Bachata, Pachanga, & Merengue.
 He has also competed internationally in such prestigious competitions as the World Salsa Championships (now called World Latin Dance Cup).